Stop Violence: Controversy

-The film was initially titled 'Violence'.
-However, due to objection raised by the censor board, the title was changed to 'Stop Violence'.
-The censors asked for at least 10 cuts because they felt it showed women in a bad light and that too much blood is being split on the screen.
+The film was initially titled Violence.
+However, due to objection raised by the censor board, the title was changed to Stop Violence.
+The censors asked for at least 10 cuts because they felt it showed women in a bad light and that too much blood is being spilt on the screen.
 They decided not to challenge the cuts and also agreed for a change in title.

-Release
+Reception

-The low budget film was a box office and ran for fifty days.
+A critic from Cinesouth wrote that "The film should definiltely recover its costs.
+Performances of the lead actors have been very good and convincing.
+The director should probably succeed in holding the audience's attention".
+On the contrary, a critic from Sify wrote that "If you like blood and gore, try out Stop Violence.
+Even after the censors have butchered the film there is enough of the cliché-ridden feuding blood thirsty gangsters and their molls who run amuck in every frame.
+The director A. K. Santhosh does not effectively communicate the rage and shame of the Kochi underworld".

-Sequel
+Box office

-A sequel titled Asuravithu with Asif Ali in the lead was released by the same director in 2012.
+The low budget film was a box office hit and ran for fifty days.